Thrissur: Media

 The first cinema hall in Kerala, with a manually operated film projector, was opened in Thrissur by Jose Kattookkaran in 1907.
 In 1913, the first electrically operated film projector was established in city again by Jose Kattookkaran and was called the Jose Electrical Bioscope now known as Jose Theatre.

-A film festival, known as ViBGYOR Film Festival, is held in the city every year.
+A film festival, known as the ViBGYOR Film Festival, is held in the city every year.
 It is an international short and documentary film festival.
-Telephony services are provided by various players like Aircel, Airtel, Idea cellular, Vodafone, Reliance Infocomm, Tata Docomo, MTS, Uninor, Tata Indicom and the state owned BSNL.
-BSNL is also offering 3G services in Thrissur.
-The city also have Broadband wireless services on WiMAX platform.
+Telecom services are provided by various players like Airtel, Vodafone Idea, Jio, and the state-owned BSNL.
+BSNL is also offering 4G services in Thrissur.
+The city also has broadband wireless services on the WiMAX platform.